 Pima County Dog Laws

 The vast majority of laws that govern pet ownership in Pima County are actually created by the county itself.
-While dog bite laws and animal cruelty to canines are covered at the state level, Pima County has added a whole series of laws that relate to pet ownership, treatment of animals, and liabilities related to your pet.
-It is important to know these things because even if you do not have a clear understanding of how the law operates, you are still liable for ensuring that you are abiding by the ordinances and guidelines set up by the County.
-This puts you in a rather precarious situation if you are not fully comprehending exactly what the laws require.
+While dog bite laws and animal cruelty to canines are covered at the state level, Pima County has added a whole series of laws that relate to pet ownership.
+These laws cover two key areas:

-Pima County has created a series of laws to ensure that your dog is safe within the community and it is not a nuisance to your neighbors or community as a whole.
+Pima County has created a series of laws to ensure that your dog is safe within the community and is not a nuisance to your neighbors or community as a whole by disturbing the peace.
 For example, there are ordinances that govern such things as the noise that your dog creates, including barking and howling, which make you liable for your dog’s actions.
-These can result in such things as a ticket or fine, where repeated nuisance violations like this can result in extensive finds that become quite costly over time.

 Pima County Leash Laws